oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 # Example User Experiences

 This section provides non-normative examples of how this specification may be used to support specific use cases.

+## Redirect to Authorization Server

+A user may be redirected to the Authorization Server to perfrom an account reset.

+* The Client collects username from the user.
+* The Client sends an Authorization Challenge Request ({{challenge-request}}) to the Authorization Challenge Endpoint ({{authorization-challenge-endpoint}}) including the username.
+* The Authorization Server verifies the username and determines that the account is locked and returns a Redirect message.
+* The Client parses the redirect message, opens a browser and redirects the user to the Authorization Server performing an OAuth 2.0 flow with PKCE.
+* The user resets their account by performing a multi-step authentication flow with the Authorization Server.
+* The Authorization Server issues an Authorizaton Code, which is exchanged for an access and refresh token bfore returning control to the Client.

 ## Passwordless One-Time Passwork (OTP)